Sprague High School: Athletics

 Sprague now competes in the 6A Central Valley Conference, re-established in 2022.
 The other teams in the conference are also from Salem and Keizer: McNary, North Salem, South Salem, West Salem.

-Sprague has won ten state championships in various sports, including six Directors Cup trophies for league standings in all sports throughout a school year.

 During the 2004-2005 school year, Sprague won both the football and baseball state championships, marking the first time since 1998 that a major Oregon high school was a state champion in two of the "Big 3" (football, basketball, and baseball) in the same year.
-Sprague has also had a very successful tennis program.
 Between 2006 and 2009, the boys' tennis team won the team state championship and had a player in the singles final in three out of four years (2006, 2007, 2009).

-Sprague has one of the best high school racquetball teams in the nation.
-They have 7 state and 6 national titles, along with numerous individual player titles.
+The school has 7 state and 6 national titles, along with numerous individual player titles.
 The team swept the state championship in 2018, 2019, 2020, and 2022.
 They have been in the top 2 high school racquetball teams for over a decade.